-The Cleansers You Need to Remove Stubborn Halloween Makeup
+The Best Cleansers to Remove Stubborn Halloween Makeup

-Halloween is right around the corner, which means it’s costume and makeup prime time.
-Whether you’re a leather jumpsuit or pumps-and-cat-ears type of gal, you’ll probably be using long-lasting, waterproof makeup in your look.
-After all, you don’t want your Halloween makeup to melt off (or maybe you do, if you’re going for ultra-creepy vibes).
-Once the night is over and it is time to hit the hay, all of that makeup will have to come off your skin before you can catch some Zzz’s.
-Lucky for you, we’ve got just the right cleansing routine for you that can help remove stubborn, long-lasting makeup with ease.
+Halloween is right around the corner, which means it’s costume and makeup prep time.
+No matter what type of costume you’re going for, you’ll probably be using long-lasting, waterproof makeup in your look.
+After all, you don’t want your Halloween makeup to melt off.
+Once the night is over, you’ll want to cleanse all of your makeup off before you go to sleep.
+Lucky for you, we’ve got just the right face wash products to help remove stubborn, long-lasting makeup with ease.

 Why You Need to Remove Your Halloween Makeup

-When it comes to painting on a Halloween-worthy face, while you might use some quality glitter, lipstick and eyeliner, covering your entire face in color typically relies on party store makeup.
-According to board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali, party store makeup is similar to that of costume makeup or face paint which can unfortunately clog pores.
-In addition to making your skin susceptible to breakouts, party store Halloween makeup can be heavy, which might make it harder for your skin to breathe throughout the night— and even harder to remove once it’s all over.
-Killer pigment that lasts all night?
-Yes, please.
-Subsequent breakouts as a result?
-No thank you.
+When it comes to painting on a Halloween-worthy face, while you might use some quality glitter, lipstick and eyeliner, covering your entire face in color typically relies on costume makeup.
+According to board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali, party store makeup is similar to that of costume makeup or face paint, which can unfortunately clog pores.
+In addition to making your skin susceptible to breakouts, party store Halloween makeup can be heavy, which might make it harder for your skin to breathe — and even harder to remove once the night is over.

-After stumbling in from what we’re sure is a night filled with candy corn and choreographed dances, take the time to make sure the scary parts of Halloween don’t haunt your skin when you wake up the next morning.
 Ridding your face of Halloween makeup involves a couple of steps that go beyond the simple makeup-remover-one-and-done.
-Just like we recommend double-cleansing when wearing a full face of traditional makeup, the same is true for your cat/witch/zombie get-up come fright night.
+Just like we recommend double-cleansing when wearing a full face of traditional makeup, the same is true for your cat, witch, zombie, etc, makeup post-Halloween.